 - The First Nations Goods and Services Tax Act (2003).
 Allows First Nations to implement their own sales tax.

 - The First Nations Fiscal Management Act (2005).
 Establishes the First Nations Tax Commission, the First Nations Financial Management Board, and the First Nations Finance Authority to assist First Nations in collecting taxes, becoming credit-worthy, and obtaining loans.

 The possibilities afforded by these new Acts will be discussed in later chapters.

-There are 8 officially-recognized Métis settlements in Alberta.
-The Metis Settlement Act (1990) specifies that a General Council, funded by the province, will represent the residents and will manage the money paid into its Consolidated Fund by the province.
+Eight Métis communities in Alberta have achieved official recognition from the province of Alberta under Métis Settlement Act (1990).
+It specifies that a General Council, funded by the province, will represent the residents and will manage the money paid into its Consolidated Fund by the province.
 Between 1997 and 2007, the Métis Settlements General Council was managing $10 million annually from the government in accordance with the Métis Settlements Accord Implementation Act.

 The General Council owns all Métis Settlement lands in “fee simple”, which means full ownership of land including the right to develop, rent, or sell it.
 However, such decisions must be made as a community.

 Although the Métis do not have ownership of minerals or oil and gas on their settlements, they have a Co-Management Agreement with the Province which allows them to negotiate royalties for resource extraction on their lands and become part or full owners in mineral companies.

 In 2013, the Council negotiated with the Province to increase its potential ownership stakes in mineral companies and to obtain 85 million dollars from the Province for improved governance, education, employment opportunities, policing, and other measures.

 Similarly, many First Nations in British Columbia which do not yet have a treaty or are not interested in pursuing one have signed Forestry and other agreements with that province.